cea-hpc/hp2p/README.md

 # HP2P

 **HP2P** (Heavy Peer To Peer) benchmark is a test which performs MPI Point-to-Point non-blocking communications between all MPI processes.
-Its goal is to measure the bandwidths and the latencies in a situation where the network is loaded.
-The benchmark can help to detect problems in a network like contentions or problems with switchs or links.
+Its goal is to measure the bandwidths and the latencies in a situation where the network is busy.
+This benchmark can help to detect network problems like congestions or problems with switches or links.

 The benchmark generates an HTML output with interactive visualisation with Plotly.